 The closest bus stops are in Hickson Road, close to Towns Place, and are serviced by routes 324 and 325, which depart from Town Hall; and route 311, which runs between Central Station and Argyle Street.

 Wheelchair users accessing the park from the Towns Place entrance should be aware there is a 30m-long brick/cobbled pathway to navigate before the surface becomes completely smooth.

 There are two accessible street parking bays on Towns Place, close to the entry to the carpark.

-Wilson Parking operate a car park beneath the Reserve, accessed via Towns Place.
+Care Park operate a car park beneath the Reserve, accessed via Towns Place.
 It provides eight accessible parking spaces on level B1.
-Contact 1800 PARKING (1800 727 5464) or visit their website.
+Please see Care Park website here for more details.

 The Hickson Road entrance to Barangaroo Reserve is recommended if arriving by taxi or being dropped off/picked up by private vehicle.

 The best point of entry to Barangaroo’s retail and dining precinct for those with accessibility requirements is from Kent Street, via the stairs or lift to Napoleon Plaza and across the Sussex Street Bridge.